 Grand Marnier.
 Add spices.
 Let it cool a bit and fold in the whipped cream.

-Meanwhile beat the egg whites to soft peaks and with granulated sugar.
-Fold into chocolate
+Meanwhile beat the egg whites to soft peaks and with the granulated sugar.
+Fold gently into chocolate

 mixture.
 Place in serving dishes and let stand, refrigerated, for 1 hour.
 Serve with cinnamon wafers and more whipped cream, if desired.